- Key Facts

 Comprehensive risk management

 In carrying out its mission, ADB is exposed to various risks: (i) credit risk, (ii) market risk, (iii) liquidity risk, and (iv) operational risk.

 - Credit risk – issuers: To mitigate issuer and counterparty credit risks, ADB only transacts with financially sound institutions with ratings from at least two reputable external rating agencies.
 Moreover, the treasury portfolio is generally invested in conservative assets, such as money market instruments and government securities.
 In addition, ADB has established prudent exposure limits for its corporate investments, depository relationships, and other investments.

 - Market risk: ADB monitors and manages interest rate risks in the Treasury portfolio by employing various quantitative methods.
 It marks all positions to market, monitors interest rate risk metrics and employs stress testing and scenario analysis.
 ADB manages its currency risk by matching its loans and investments to the same currencies in which funds are received.
 Borrowed funds or funds to be invested may only be converted into other currencies provided that they are fully hedged through cross currency swaps or forward exchange agreements.

 - Liquidity risks: ADB manages liquidity risks through its liquidity policy that ensures the availability of sufficient cash flows to meet all financial commitments despite uncertain conditions in the capital markets.

 - Operational risk: ADB mitigates operational risks by maintaining a system of internal controls, monitoring procedures, and processes that are designed to keep operating risks within acceptable levels.

 ADB has also strengthened business continuity, and particularly information technology, to reduce the impact of disruptions.

-More on ADB’s financial risk management in the 2011 Annual Report, Volume 2.
+More on ADB’s financial risk management in the 2012 Financial Report.

 Notice to readers